CodeConfidant/connectwrap/README.txt

 Make sure to have the latest version of Python 3 installed although this should work with previous versions.

-To install/update the package with pip enter command in terminal:
+To install the package with pip enter command in terminal:
     pip install connectwrap

 To uninstall the package with pip enter command in terminal: